Rio Tinto Mongolia copper output climbs, but China import snag drags on

-SYDNEY (Reuters) - Global miner Rio Tinto (RIO.AX)(RIO.L) could be forced to amass a mountain of copper concentrate at its new $6 billion Oyu Tolgoi mine in Mongolia while Chinese buyers resolve a lengthy customs impasse with their government.
+SYDNEY, Oct 15 (Reuters) - Global miner Rio Tinto could be forced to amass a mountain of copper concentrate at its new $6 billion Oyu Tolgoi mine in Mongolia while Chinese buyers resolve a lengthy customs impasse with their government.

-The Oyu Tolgoi concentrator continued to ramp up production in the third quarter and is now operating at maximum processing capacity of 100,000 tonnes of ore per day, said Toronto-listed Turquoise Hill Resources (TRQ.TO), which runs Oyu Tolgoi and is 66-percent owned by Rio Tinto.
+The Oyu Tolgoi concentrator continued to ramp up production in the third quarter and is now operating at maximum processing capacity of 100,000 tonnes of ore per day, said Toronto-listed Turquoise Hill Resources, which runs Oyu Tolgoi and is 66-percent owned by Rio Tinto.

 Oyu Tolgoi was supposed to start shipping copper concentrate to China shortly after the mine opened in July.
 But instead has been forced to stockpile the material while buyers negotiate with Chinese customs officials over import approvals.